Import audio annotations

 Step 5: Create annotation payloads

 For help understanding annotation payloads, see overview.
 To declare payloads, you can use Python annotation types (preferred) or NDJSON objects.
+For annotations that you want to import as ground truth labels, you can also specify benchmarks using the is_benchmark_reference flag.

 These examples demonstrate each format and how to compose annotations into labels attached to data rows.